tarunkumar4dev/MoveX/README.md

 # Human Activity Recognition
 ### Description :
 This project is made with a perspective of Recognising Human Activities.
 The human activity recognition model was trained on Kinetics 400 Dataset.
-To learn more about this dataset and model used refer Kay et al.’s 2017 paper, [The Kinetics Human Action Video Dataset.](https://arxiv.org/abs/1705.06950) and Hara et al.’s 2018 CVPR paper, [Can Spatiotemporal 3D CNNs Retrace the History of 2D CNNs and ImageNet?](https://arxiv.org/abs/1711.09577)
+To learn more about this dataset and model used refer Kay et al.’s 2017 paper, [The Kinetics Human Action Video Dataset.](https://arxiv.org/abs/1705.06950) and Hara et al.’s 2018 CVPR paper, [Can Spatiotemporal 3D CNNs Retrace the History of 2D CNNs and ImageNet?].
-The authors [Kensho Hara, Hirokatsu Kataoka, Yutaka Satoh](https://arxiv.org/abs/1711.09577) have mentioned in their 2018 CVPR paper, how existing state-of-the-art 2D architectures (such as ResNet, ResNeXt, DenseNet, etc.) can be extended to video classification via 3D kernels.

 ### Prerequisites :
   ###### Required